pashashiz/scanet3/README.md

 ## What we are doing right now

 Finally, we added a fully connected neural network which we can benchmark on MNIST dataset.
-Even though right now we can get 87% accuracy that is pretty small, fully connected NN can do up to 95%.
+On such a simple network we can get up to 95% accuracy.

-There is still a lot of work to make it better before we can move to more advanced neural networks (like convolutional):
+There is still some work to make it better before we can move to more advanced neural networks (like convolutional):
+ - test the rest of the optimizers
  - add `L1`, `L2` regularization
- - figure out why on random weights we still get `NAN`
- - test the rest of the optimizers
- - evaluate accuracy on each epoch
- - visualize weights in runtime as a heatmap
+ - add more activation functions
  - benchmark a similar Python neural network on MNIST and check if we can achieve same performance
  - run on GPU